djformby/GRFICS/README.md

 ### Overview

-The current version of GRFICS is organized as 3 VirtualBox VMs (a 3D simulation, a soft PLC, and an HMI) communicating with each other on a host-only virtual network.
+this version of GRFICS is organized as 3 VMs (a 3D simulation, a soft PLC, and an HMI) communicating with each other on a host-only virtual network.
 For a more detailed explanation of the entire framework and some background information on ICS networks, please refer to the workshop paper located at https://www.usenix.org/conference/ase18/presentation/formby

 A commercial version of GRFICS with more scenarios, advanced features, and streamlined usability is being developed by Fortiphyd Logic.
 Find out more at https://www.fortiphyd.com/training